ppy/osu-wiki/wiki/Contests/osu!trivium_Quiz/2021/en.md

 ![osu!trivium Quiz 2021 banner](img/banner.png)

-The **osu!trivium Quiz 2021** was a free-for-all osu! trivia quiz contest hosted by ::{ flag=GB }:: [mangomizer](https://osu.ppy.sh/users/1893718).
+The **osu!trivium Quiz 2021** was a free-for-all osu! trivia quiz contest hosted by ::{ flag=GB }:: ::mangomizer::{ user-id=1893718 }.
 It was the second osu!trivium Quiz, the world's hardest quiz on osu!.

 Teams of up to 4 people competed against each other in answering questions about the game's lore, obscure facts, and various quirky happenings in the community throughout the years.